djplaner/memex/journal/todays-note.md

 - learn more about [[prompt-engineering]]
 - Explore if Svelte kit starter can be adapted for user script development
+- Explore questions of consistency in UX design missing the point that the bigger purpose of UX is to solve the user's problem

 ### Reading